Why is it that some things stick in our minds forever and others we have to work so hard to retain?

 Ok, I’ve paraphrased that LO a bit, so that we can stay with the topic for one more day.

 We give drugs to people with a high BMI on a daily basis (at least at the institution I work in..), so it is important that we know what the implications of a larger lipid load are and how to adjust our dosing…

 For today’s picture I have chosen another one of Andy Paiko’s amazing glass works.

-BT_PO 1.16 Describe alterations to drug response due to physiological change with particular reference to the elderly
+BT_PO 1.16 Describe alterations to drug response due to pathological disturbance with particular reference to cardiac, respiratory, renal and hepatic disease

 This is a complicated issue [I’m giving you a free true statement]